 “Your feminist premise should be: I matter.
 I matter equally.
 Not “if only.”
 Not “as long as.”
 I matter equally.
 Full stop.”Chimamanda Ngozi Adichie

 Any of Adichie’s books could have made it on this list, but this little treatise is probably my favorite.
 Written as a letter to a pregnant friend, Adichie gives the reader fifteen suggestions on how to raise a young feminist.
-I loved this book not only because it was a succinct and compelling guide to being a feminist in the 21st century, but also because the forum for this manifesto – as a dialogue between mother and daughter – reflect so closely the process through which I learned to come in to my own as a woman.
+I loved this book not only because it was a succinct and compelling guide to being a woman in the 21st century, but also because the forum for this manifesto – as a dialogue between mother and daughter – reflect so closely the process through which I learned to come in to my own identity.
 This tiny book is powerful in its intimacy, and a cherished member of my bookshelf.